-- (i) identification and confirmation of all noise barrier locations associated with the SSI including new, relocated or modified barriers, - (ii) the consultation and decision making process for all new, relocated or modified noise barriers associated with the SSI,

-- (iii) assessment of the potential impacts of the barriers including visual amenity, overshadowing and connectivity and community cohesion, - (iv) consideration of safer safety by design principles, the WestConnex Urban Design Framework, RMS Design Guidelines, - (v) adjacent property owner concerns and preferences regarding barrier design and location, and - (vi) justification for the final design of new, relocated or modified barriers.
+- (i) identification and confirmation of all permanent noise barrier locations associated with the SSI including new, relocated or modified barriers, - (ii) the consultation and decision making process for all new, relocated or modified permanent noise barriers associated with the SSI, - (iii) assessment of the potential impacts of the permanent noise barriers including visual amenity, overshadowing, heritage impacts and connectivity and community cohesion, - (iv) consideration of safer safer by design principles, the WestConnex Urban Design Framework, RMS Design Guidelines, - (v) adjacent property owner concerns and preferences regarding barrier design and location, and - (vi) justification for the final design of new, relocated or modified permanent barriers.

-The barrier design options must be developed in consultation with the UDRP and presented to landowners adjacent to the barriers for consultation prior to the adoption of a final design.
+The permanent barrier design options must be developed in consultation with the UDRP and presented to landowners adjacent to the barriers for consultation prior to the adoption of a final design.